 Tony Smith (1912-1980) is best known for his abstract sculptures created in the 1960s and 1970s, each a unique fusion of modular geometric forms combined intuitively.
 Multilayered meaning embedded in the work stems from Smith's wide-ranging passions, including the history of art and architecture, mathematics, science, and Asian philosophy, as well as the writings of James Joyce.

 Smith's career began at the Art Students League in the 1930s, like Jackson Pollock and other Abstract Expressionists who were his contemporaries and close friends.
-In 1937 he decided to pursue architecture, and enrolled at the New Bauhaus in Chicago where his teachers included Lazlo Moholy-Nagy, Alexander Archipenko and Gyorgy Kepes.
-He left after one year and in 1938-40 worked for Frank Lloyd Wright, beginning as a carpenter and rising to Clerk of the Works for the Ardmore project near Philadelphia, and then on several Usonian homes.
+In 1937 he decided to pursue architecture, and enrolled at the New Bauhaus in Chicago where his teachers included László Moholy-Nagy, Alexander Archipenko, and Gyorgy Kepes.
+He left after one year, and in 1938-40 worked for Frank Lloyd Wright, beginning as a carpenter and rising to Clerk of the Works for the Ardmore project near Philadelphia, and then on several Usonian homes.
 From 1940 until the early 1960s Smith was an independent architectural designer.
-He realized more than nineteen private homes and other projects but many of his plans, including a model Roman Catholic Church in 1950, were never built.
+He realized more than nineteen private homes and other projects, but many of his plans, including a model Roman Catholic Church (1950), were never built.